-There is interplay between non-governmental organisations and the Authority.
+There is interplay between non-governmental organisations (eg, the Association of Research-Based Pharmaceutical Companies, the Pharmaceutical Manufacturers Association of Turkey) and the Authority.
 Non-governmental organisations, such as trade associations, can and do bring their antitrust complaints before the Authority.
-Private antitrust litigation by non-governmental organisations is not a common feature of Turkish antitrust enforcement.
+Private antitrust litigation by non-governmental organisations is not a very common feature of Turkish antitrust enforcement as yet.